kevinburke/rustls-postgres/README.md

 ### Implementation steps

-1) Get Postgres compiling with stub functions that don't do anything.
+1) Get the Postgres frontend compiling with stub functions that don't do anything.
+The backend will still compile using NSS (ie we'll compile in both libraries until we have them both working.)

 2) Try to implement the functions.